TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 *   User platform type.
 *   Date &. time of visit.
 *   Specific sequence of user's progress through site.
-*   Gender, age, and other non-personal demographic information.

 E-Insure uses this information to analyze trends, administer the site, track user movements in the aggregate, and gather broad demographic information for aggregate use.
-IP addresses, etc., are _not_ linked to personal information.
-In other words, although we know precisely _what_ a user may have done during a particular visit to our site, we do not know _which_ user did it.
 To assist us in performing these analyses, E-Insure uses popular log file tracking and analysis utilities including: Google Analytics and ChartBeat.

 Behavioral Targeting